 This No-knead Seeded Oat Bread Loaf is full of nutrients and is naturally dairy-free.
 Eat it fresh for the most epic hanawiti (sandwiches), slice and stuff it for the ultimate toasties or freeze slices for the best toast in town.
 This recipe needs no fancy equipment, just use an oko (bowl) and ringaringa (hands) so let's get baking.

-This No-knead Seeded Oat Bread recipe came out of the serious problem of the price of kai (food) in Aotearoa (New Zealand) these days.
-Some of the price hikes make sense and then other things leave me scratching my head.
-One of things that seems outrageous to me is the price of parāoa (bread).
+One thing that seems outrageous to me at the moment is the price of parāoa (bread).
 In particular, a seeded bread that goes with hēki kua whāranutia (scrambled eggs) or rahopūru (avocado).
 Those loaves can be so expensive at a price point of around $8!
 How crazy.
-Make this loaf and let me know if you think the homemade version is better.
+Make this loaf for a fraction of the cost and let me know if you think the homemade version is better.

 Want to do a kneaded version of this recipe?

-Kāore he raru – not a problem!
-If you want to make this loaf with a stand mixer or hand mixer, use this recipe: Seeded Oat Bread Loaf (Kneaded with a hand mixer or hand mixer).
-Use the same ingredients with a slightly different technique for the same luscious loaf!
+Kāore he raru - not a problem!
+If you want to make this loaf with a stand mixer or hand mixer, use this recipe: Kneaded Seeded Oat Bread Loaf.

 Videography and photography by Sarah Henderson.